 Level 3: full proofread

 All scan services included.
 This is the most extensive proofreading service we offer, and it is ideal for new translations; when a publisher is new to Bibles; or when a typesetter has limited experience with Bibles.
-We do a comparative, word-for-word proofread against copy.
+We do a word-for-word comparison of the Bible text against copy.
 For new translations, we recommend the best value for a client is to do a level 3: proofread on the first Bible, a level 2: read for sense on the second Bible, and assuming the database is stable, a level 1: scan for future typesettings.

 Timing: 16 weeks